 That’s because its infectiousness contributes to its high incidence among dogs, particularly those sheltered in public kennels or shelters.

-Just like chronic bronchitis, it may lead to coughing fits that end up in gagging.
+Just like chronic bronchitis, it may lead to coughing fits that result in gagging.
 Fever, lack of appetite, and tiredness can occur in milder cases.
 Nose and eye mucus discharge, sneezing, breathing difficulty, and possibly pneumonia may occur in more serious cases.

 If your French Bulldog is in contact with several other dogs, such as a local park, or if they need to spend time in a vacation kennel.
 Then you must follow their vaccination schedule religiously.

-Please read the following articles if you want to know more about Kennel Cough.
+Please read the following articles to learn more about Kennel Cough.

 Another main reason your French Bulldog might be gagging despite vomiting is the existence of a foreign object.
-When ingested, these items can be stuck within the mouth, throat, or esophagus.
+These items can be stuck within the mouth, throat, or esophagus when ingested.

-Such objects may be anything from bones, fragments, sticks, pins, plastic, toys, bits of cloth, or, basically, everything that can get past the top of their throats.
+Such objects may be anything from bones, fragments, sticks, pins, plastic, toys, bits of cloth, or anything that can get past the top of their throats.
 (Very Frenchie thing)

 When these items have sharp corners, they may exacerbate the issue by creating tears in their throat.
 If your Frenchie begins to exhibit hypersalivation (drooling), vomiting, fear, scratching its mouth across objects or with its paws, as well as gagging, then the presence of a foreign object is likely to be involved.

-If the object is still within its mouth, then it is likely to be trapped at the back of the tongue.
+If the object is still within its mouth, it will likely be trapped at the back of the tongue.
 If that’s the case, it can be reasonably straightforward to remove.

 It is much more difficult to extract items lodged in the throat.
 Their extraction may need to be performed by a veterinarian under anesthetic.
 If the item stays within the body for a long time, antibiotics will need to be used to prevent infection.